Large Sets with Small Injective Projections: The set

 \subsection{Estimating $m_k$}

-The construction is completely determined by the sequences $n_k$ and $a_k$.
-In order to calculate the dimension of $\Gamma$ and its projections we need good estimates on $m_k$ in terms of the given sequences $(n_k)$ and $(a_k)$.
-Most of our estimates involve taking $n_k$ and $n_k-a_k$ sufficiently large.
+As is apparent from Definition \ref{def:long_winded_Gamma}, the construction of $\Gamma$ is completely determined by the sequences $(n_k),(a_k),$ and $(\ell_k)$.
+In particular, in order to calculate the size of $\Gamma$ and its projections, we need good estimates on $m_k$ in terms of the given sequences $(n_k)$ and $(a_k)$.